kziliask/kziliask.github.io/_pages/about.md

 Hi there!
 I'm Konstantinos Ziliaskopoulos, or Dean, a PhD candidate in the Dept of Industrial & Systems Engineering at Auburn University.
 My research focuses on validating AI models and evaluating their robustness through simulation, benchmarks, and optimization.
 I am particularly interested in the intersection of operations research and machine learning, with a goal to enhance the reliability of AI systems in real-world applications.

 You can find more about my work on the [publications](/publications/) page, or check out my [teaching](/teaching/) experience.
+Also, as a recent [Julia](https://julialang.org/) convert, I would love to hear more from other Julia enthusiasts!
 If you want to get in touch, feel free to reach out via email or connect with me on social media.